Vista Fleeing a DUI Defense Attorney

 You see flashing lights in your rear-view mirror.
 Your heart pounds as you wonder what you did wrong.
 You know the proper response is to pull over immediately, present your license and registration when asked, and speak calmly to the officer about why you were stopped.
 If you attempt to speed up or drive down another road, it can result in a charge of evading a police officer.
 But if the officer suspects you of being intoxicated, it can also lead to a DUI charge.

 If you have been charged with evading the police and DUI, you need to protect your freedom.
-At jD LAW, our Vista legal team has spent more than 30 years defending clients against serious DUI charges.
+At jD Law Criminal Defense Attorneys, our Vista legal team has spent more than 30 years defending clients against serious DUI charges.
 We can look over your case, determine what evidence the prosecution has against you, and fight to get your charges reduced or dismissed prior to trial.
-If your case does go to court, our Vista-fleeing-a-DUI defense attorney is fully prepared to defend you before a jury.
+If your case does go to court, our Vista fleeing a DUI defense attorney is fully prepared to defend you before a jury.
 Call us today at (760) 630-2000 to learn how in a free consultation.

 If a police officer suspects a driver has committed a traffic violation, such as by swerving, speeding, or making dangerous turns, then the officer has the right to pull that driver over and request his license and registration.
 When a police officer turns on the siren, all drivers are required to pull over and remain in their vehicles until the officer has passed or stopped to speak to them.
 If a driver tries to flee the scene, speed up, or otherwise evade the officer, he or she can be charged under California Vehicle Code 2800.1.